 Overall, metformin is considered to be a very safe medication for people with prediabetes and type 2 diabetes.

-The benefits of the drug for helping manage blood sugar levels and reduce the risk of complications from diabetes generally outweigh the relatively small risks of serious side effects.
+The benefits of the drug for helping manage blood sugar levels and reducing the risk of complications from diabetes generally outweigh the relatively small risks of serious side effects.

-Common side effects, such as gastrointestinal discomfort, are generally temporary and can be managed or eliminated by starting with small doses and gradually increasing them over time.
+Common side effects, such as abdominal or stomach discomfort, are generally temporary and can be managed or eliminated by starting with small doses and gradually increasing them over time.

-It is important for people with diabetes to work closely with their doctor or other medical providers to consistently monitor blood sugar levels, report and discuss side effects, and make adjustments to the treatment plan as necessary.
+You should work closely with your doctor or other medical providers to consistently monitor blood sugar levels, report and discuss side effects, and make adjustments to your treatment plan as necessary.

 Sharing any concerns you have with your medical provider helps the care team to ensure you are receiving the most appropriate care.